[ Printer Friendly Version ] [ Report Abuse ]

 It wasn't supposed to explode.

-Except they both probably should have been paying attention to the gurgling sound and Fred's eye roll only got to 'You-got-lucky-this' before a classroom-shattering boom threw them backwards.
+Except they both probably should have been paying attention to the gurgling sound and Fred's eye roll only got to 'You-got-lucky-buy' before a classroom-shattering boom threw them backwards.

 ...was it lionroot essence or lionroot powder?